High-frequency asymptotics of the vertex function: diagrammatic parametrization and algorithmic implementation: Conclusions and outlook

 \acknowledgments We are grateful to A. Antipov, T. Ayral, E. Di Napoli, A. Eberlein, C. Honerkamp, A. Katanin, W. Metzner, O. Parcollet, D. Rohe, T. Sch\"afer, P. Thunstr\"om, A. Valli, and D. Vilardi for valuable discussions.
 We further thank A. Eberlein and T. Ayral for critical reading of the manuscript.
-We acknowledge financial support from the Deutsche Forschungsgemeinschaft (DFG) through FOR 723, ZUK 63, and SFB/TRR 21, the Austrian Science Fund (FWF) within the Project F41 (SFB ViCoM), and the European Research Council (ERC) under the European Union’s Seventh Framework Program (FP/2007-2013)/ERC through Grant No. 306447 (G.L., K.H.).
+We acknowledge financial support from the Deutsche Forschungsgemeinschaft (DFG) through FOR 723, ZUK 63, Projects No. AN 815/4-1 and 407372336 (G.R.), and SFB/TRR 21, the Austrian Science Fund (FWF) within the Project F41 (SFB ViCoM) and I-2794-N35, and the European Research Council (ERC) under the European Union’s Seventh Framework Program (FP/2007-2013)/ERC through Grant No. 306447 (G.L., K.H.).
 Calculations were performed on the Vienna Scientific Cluster (VSC).